MasonGarza7/selenium-tests/README.md

 - All C# tests have logs written.
 Allure reports are only generated when using the `run_tests.ps1` script.
     - Logs are available in the `csharp_basics/results/logs/` folder.
     - When using the `run_tests.ps1` script, reports are generated and opened automatically in a Chrome browser.
-        - This is because Allure reports generated with `allure generate` are static files that cannot be dragged into web browsers like the other sub-projects due to browser restrictions on local dynamic content.
+        - This is because Allure reports generated with `allure generate` are static files that cannot be dragged into web browsers like the other subprojects due to browser restrictions on local dynamic content.
         - To combat this, I used `allure serve` in the PowerShell script to host a local webserver and open the dynamic report automatically, revealing a standard Allure report.
 - All Ruby tests have logs available in the log file and generate the report `ruby_basics/results/report.html`
     - Drag and drop the HTML file into your browser and you will see the standard Ruby report